ninafoster/coffee-narrative/coffee/readme.md

 	   caption="A handful of coffee’s cherished fruit.
 Wikimedia Commons.">

 [^1]: National Coffee Association, "Sustainability," About Coffee, accessed May 19, 2025, https://www.aboutcoffee.org/sustainability/.
-[^2]: Amelia Shister Graytock, *Is Robusta on the Rise?
+[^2]: The ratio of Arabica to robusta for 2025/2026 production is almost one-to-one (97,022 bags for Arabica and 81,658 for robusta).
+United States Department of Agriculture Foreign Agricultural Service, *Coffee: World Markets and Trade* (USDA, 2024), 6, https://apps.fas.usda.gov/psdonline/circulars/coffee.pdf; Amelia Shister Graytock, *Is Robusta on the Rise?
 Trends in Coffee Species Trade* (U.S. International Trade Commission, 2024), https://www.usitc.gov/publications/332/executive_briefings/ebot_robusta_on_the_rise.pdf.
-[^3]: Kew Royal Botanic Gardens, "Arabica coffee," accessed Mary 19, 2025, https://www.kew.org/plants/arabica-coffee.
+[^3]: Royal Botanic Gardens, Kew, "Arabica coffee," accessed Mary 19, 2025, https://www.kew.org/plants/arabica-coffee.
 [^4]: A Public Affair, "How many hands touch your coffee before you drink it?"
 WORT Community Radio, Madison, WI: WORT-FM 89.9, June 3, 2024, https://www.wortfm.org/how-many-hands-touch-your-coffee-before-you-drink-it/.
 [^5]: National Coffee Association, "History of Coffee," About Coffee, accessed May 19, 2025, https://www.aboutcoffee.org/origins/history-of-coffee/.
 [^6]: This paper refers to the English translation of the treatise, which was originally published in Latin: Faustus Naironus Banesius, *A Discourse on Coffee: Its Description and Vertues* (London: John Morphew, 1710), https://archive.org/details/bim_eighteenth-century_a-discourse-on-coffee-i_naironus-antonius-faust_1710/mode/1up.